spicypenguin/udacity-fsnd-capstone/README.md

 * `pyenv` - used to manage python virtual environments
 * `postgres` - must have a local version of postgres setup

-Before you can run the setup script, you must also:
+Before you can run the setup script, you must also set the following environment variables:

-* Create a database named `castingagency`
-* Create a user named `castingagency`
-* Create a `.env` file in the `src/` folder that contains an appropriate connection string to your postgres installation
+* `DATABASE_USER` - user that will be used to access the database
+* `DATABASE_PWD` - password for the user accessing the database
+* `DATABASE_HOST` - host where the database is running (default: localhost)
+* `DATABASE_PORT` - port where the database is exposed (default: 5432))
+* `DATABASE_NAME` - name of the database that will be used for the app

 If you have the pre-requisites installed, you can get started by running `./setup.sh`

-Once this is complete, you can run the app by executing: `python app.py`
+Once this is complete, you can run the app by executing: `cd src && python app.py`

 The application will be available at `localhost:9000`